xiqwertyui/2048/README.md

 ## ABOUT
-  - This is a 2048 Game implemented by using C language
+  - This is a 2048 Game implemented by using C language, it's a **command line game**
   - https://en.wikipedia.org/wiki/2048_(video_game)

 ## HOW TO PLAY!